Monday 21 October 2024

 In 1901 Henry Wilkins aged 50, a coffee house keeper, was living at 11 Church Street, Woolwich Dockyard with his wife Jane (49) and children Albert (23, machinist shell factory), Alice (21, shirt machinist), Ethel (19, cook domestic), Cecilia (called Bessie, 16, shirt machinist), Annie (15), Herbert (13), Gertrude (11) and Mabel (9).

-Annie married Thomas Henry Drake in Q2 1908 in Woolwich.
+Annie married Thomas Henry Drake on 20 April 1908 at Woolwich Register Office.
 She was aged 22, he was 19.
-Their first child, Thomas Henry, was born on 1st June 1908, so Annie was pregnant when she wed (which was not uncommon at this time).
+Their first child, Thomas Henry, was born on 1 June 1908, so Annie was pregnant when she wed (which was not uncommon at this time).
 They had two more children, Elizabeth Annie born in 1911 and Harry Arthur in 1915, all in Woolwich.

 The 1911 census shows Thomas, aged 22, a carman (meaning someone who transports goods), Annie (25), Thomas (2) and Elizabeth (less than 1) living in 2 rooms at 9 Gough Street, Woolwich.